wendymonl/Consulting-Project-Decorative-Lighting-Industry/README.md

 ## Data Collection

-We distributed a survey that would take around 15-minutes to complete, and recieved 106 responses in 4 days.
+We distributed a survey composed of 18 questions, including free response, rating, and multiple choice questions.
+We recieved 106 responses in 4 days.
+As a team, we conducted a total of 9 Zoom interviews with professionals in the design industry with the goal of gaining context on the specification process before analyzing our survey data.
+The data that we collected from our interviews was unstructured qualitative data in the form of interview transcripts.
+With most of the primary data we collected being qualitative,

 ## Prepare and Process Data